 Ah.
-Sorry you’re having trouble getting to that page.
+We’re sorry you’re having trouble with that page

-If you have a place somewhere on the Mueller family tree — as direct descendant, as spouse, or even as close friend or kindred spirit — then you should be able to move around the site freely and read whatever you like.
-You’ll need a username and password, but those are easily and quickly available.
-Here's how:
+Family tree pages are viewable only by Mueller descendants.
+If you have a place on the Mueller family tree — as direct descendant, as spouse, or as a kindred spirit — your username and password should let you move around the site freely and read whatever you like.
+Those credentials are easily and quickly available to Mueller descendants.

 - Your full name.